Senussi campaign: Affair of Halazin

 On 19 January, air reconnaissance found the main Senussi camp at Halazin, 22 mi south-west of Matruh, with 300 tents, including that of the Grand Senussi and it was decided to attack as soon as possible.
 The WFF advanced on 22 January to Bir Shola 12 mi to the south-west and moved on Halazin in two columns, next morning.
 The infantry column on the right followed a compass bearing towards the camp and the cavalry moved forward in echelon on the left flank.
 It rained and the baggage train was left behind, motor ambulances bogged down and the armoured cars were sent back to Matruh.
-After a 7 mi advance, the Senussi were seen and an hour later the infantry attacked as the cavalry were sent against the Senussi right flank.
+After a 7 mi advance, the Senussi were seen and an hour later the infantry attacked as the cavalry were sent against the right flank of the Senussi.
 At 10:00 a.m. the infantry advanced towards a defensive position about 1.5 mi long, which was obscured by a mirage.
-The Senussi were thought to be retiring on a prepared position with considerable skill, also handling three guns and five machine-guns well.
-A party of Senussi appeared on the British right and then another party appeared on the left as British the right flank guard was driven back under machine-gun fire.
+The Senussi were thought to be retiring on a prepared position with considerable skill and handling three guns and five machine-guns well.
+A party of Senussi appeared on the British right and then another party appeared on the left, as the British right flank guard was driven back under machine-gun fire.
 New Zealand reinforcements were sent to the flank with machine-guns and stopped the Senussi attack but were then outflanked and reinforced again.